Frequently Asked Questions about the Coronavirus

 Outdoor terraces are open between 12 p.m. and 18 p.m.
 There are fixed seats and reservations are required.
 Reservations at the door are allowed.
 A maximum of 2 persons are allowed to sit at a table, at a distance of 1.5 metres.
 Exceptions to this maximum per table are children under 13 and persons from the same household.
-Cafés, bars, restaurants and restaurants in hotels including roomservice, are closed to consumers until at least 15 March, but takeaways and home deliveries (‘bezorgen’) are allowed.
+Cafés, bars, restaurants and restaurants in hotels, are closed to consumers until at least 11 May, but takeaways and home deliveries (‘bezorgen’) are allowed.
 Check out your local options or visit zeelandeet.nl (Dutch only, eating outlets).
 After 20:00, all alcohol sales, purchases, deliveries and consumption in public areas are banned.

 Are facilities such as attractions, museums, restaurants, cafes, theatres and other tourist spots in Zeeland still open?

 The following 'lockdown'' measures apply until at least 11 May:

 - All public facilities are closed, including museums, theatres, day attractions, casinos, cinemas, fun parks and swimming pools (except swimming lessons for children up to 12 years old).

 - Outdoor terraces are open between 12 p.m. and 18 p.m.
-Catering outlets (cafes, bars, restaurants, terraces and restaurants in hotels including roomservice are closed, but takeaways and home deliveries ('bezorgen') are allowed.
+Catering outlets (cafes, bars, restaurants and restaurants in hotels are closed, but takeaways and home deliveries ('bezorgen') are allowed.
 Check out your local options or visit zeelandeet.nl (Dutch only, eating outlets).
 After 20:00 all alcohol sales, purchases, deliveries and consumption in public areas are banned.

 - In all outdoor areas, the maximum size of any group which is not a household is 2 (two) not counting children under 13.

-- Outdoor sport is allowed for individuals, or two people at a social distance of 1.5 metres, not counting those under 27.
+- Outdoor sport is allowed for individuals, or four people at a social distance of 1.5 metres, not counting those under 27.